provlab-bioinfo/nf-pathotax/README.md

 5. [gtdb-tk database](https://ecogenomics.github.io/GTDBTk/installing/index.html)

 ### Check pipeline command line options
-You can download the nf-fluab from github to local computer or you can directly run the pipeline from github remotely.
+You can download the nf-pathotax from github to local computer or you can directly run the pipeline from github remotely.
 The following is an example how to check the command line options without downloading the pipeline locally:

 ```
 # running directly from github without downloading or cloning